Archaeology of Anglesey and Snowdonia

 - Information can be provided in large print

-We travel to Anglesey to visit first the ancient prehistoric burial mound of Bryn Celli Dhu.
-We can explore inside the burial chamber itself.
-We then visit the prehistoric settlement site at Din Lligwy where prehistory mixes with the medieval age.
-Finally we visit Penmon Priory in its unique setting at the northeast corner of Anglesey, with its early Christian cross and the holy well of St Seiriol.
+We’ll explore inside the burial chamber of the ancient prehistoric burial mound of Bryn Celli Dhu (CADW).
+See how prehistory mixes with the medieval age at the prehistoric settlement site at Din Lligwy (CADW).
+Then we’ll discover Penmon Priory (CADW) in its unique setting, with its early Christian cross and the holy well of St Seiriol.

-Today we travel to the coast at Criccieth to visit the spectacularly located Criccieth Castle, built originally by Llywelyn the Great.
+We visit the Holy Well and church of St Beuno at Clynnog Fawr on the Llyn Peninsular.
+Then we’ll explore the spectacularly located Criccieth Castle (CADW), built originally by Llywelyn the Great.
 This very Welsh prince included a very English style of gatehouse.
-We move on to the Holy Well of St Cybi, located in a quiet and peaceful setting on the Llyn Peninsular.
-Finally we have the chance to view Penarth Fawr, a 15th century hall-house with impressive timber roof and aisle-truss.
+Our final visit is to the Holy Well of St Cybi (CADW), located in a quiet and peaceful setting on the Llyn Peninsular.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.